Constraining hot and cold nuclear matter properties from heavy-ion collisions and deep-inelastic scattering: Global fit of DIS, / and data

-Calibration of the multiplicity estimator involves the previously determined average $K$-factor of the initial state and four Gaussian samples around the mean, with the MAP parameters determined from the DIS fit.
-Simulations are performed event-by-event at $b=0$ impact parameter with ten oversamplings in the Cooper--Frye freeze-out procedure to compute the mean multiplicity and standard deviation.
-These are carried out for several switching times $\tau_\mathrm{hydro}=\lbrace 0.4,0.6,0.8,1.0\rbrace\;\mathrm{fm}$ between K{\o}MP{\o}ST and MUSIC, and for $\eta/s$ values ranging from 0.16 to 0.72 in steps of 0.08.
-These $\eta/s$ values are consistently used in the pre-equilibrium and hydrodynamic stages, while bulk viscosities are not considered in this study.
+The calibration of the multiplicity estimator~\eqref{eq:mult_estimator}--\eqref{eq:est_calib} involves the previously determined average $K$-factor of the initial state [Eq.~\eqref{eq:K-value}] and four Gaussian samples around the mean, with the MAP parameters determined from the DIS fit.
+Ten event-by-event dynamical simulations are performed at $b=0$ impact parameter with ten oversamplings in the Cooper--Frye procedure to compute the mean multiplicity and standard deviation.
+These are carried out for several switching times $\tau_\mathrm{hydro}=\lbrace 0.4,0.6,0.8,1.0\rbrace\;\mathrm{fm}$ between K{\o}MP{\o}ST and MUSIC, and for $\eta/s$ values ranging from 0.16 to 0.72 in steps of 0.08.\footnote{This shows one strength of our approach since only 320 event-by-event simulations for each of the five parameter sets ($\langle K\rangle$ and four Gaussian samples) are performed to determine $C(\eta/s)$ for the different values of $\tau_{\rm hydro}$.} These $\eta/s$ values are consistently used in the pre-equilibrium and hydrodynamic stages, while bulk viscosities are not considered in this study.
 Charged hadron multiplicities at midrapidity are analyzed from the SMASH output using the Python package \texttt{SPARKX}~\cite{hendrik_roch_2024_14516063,Sass:2025opk}.
 A linear fit determines the proportionality factor, displayed as points in Fig.~\ref{fig:C_calib_estimator}, for each $\tau_\mathrm{hydro}$ and $\eta/s$ in Eq.~\eqref{eq:est_calib}.
 The calibration factor $C(\eta/s)$ is parametrized as